There seems to be some confusion as to what a “Dirty, Difficult and Dangerous job” is—obviously from people who don’t work at such jobs.

 *When it came to women being “less than 1%” of the total work force of a particular job, I rounded up in women’s favor.
 I gave women a full 1% to make it easier to read.

 TAKE THE PHOTO CHALLENGE: To all of you who disagree, prove me wrong.
 Take photos of the work crews in these jobs.
 Show they are 50% women.
 I will post your photos right here.
-Just say in comment section that you possess such a photo and I will email you my address.
-As of 7/2017 I have received no photos.
+My email addy is on my “About” page.

 Also, don’t bother commenting how you, “know a woman who….changes her own tires or fixes her own toilet” or you know the ONE woman who works as a [fill in blank with DDD job].
 This does not change the facts—that you know of the one exception.